15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 I recommend arriving unfashionably early, just before 10am, to snag a spot on the front row for uninterrupted sea views, before the crowds descend – and they do come – May and September are more tranquil times!
 (See the pic below, taken at 9.30am in September with barely any people!)

-At Banje Beach Club, there’s also a restaurant terrace right on the sand, which is quite decent for snacks and drinks, but sunbed service is ‘elusive’ at best, so don’t expect much there!
+At Banje Beach Club, there’s also a restaurant terrace right on the sand, which is surprisingly good for a spot of lunch and drinks, but sunbed service is ‘elusive’ at best, so don’t expect much there!

 Hot travel tip!
 If you want to experience another sunbathing area, try Coral Beach Club near Lapad – a ten minute drive away!